AzilYahia/AzilYahia/README.md

 :man_technologist: About Me :

-- :telescope: I’m currently a second year Master's student in artificial intelligence, a Software engineer and a graphic designer!
+- :telescope: I'm Yahia, a Software Engineer at @Huawei, Master's in artificial intelligence, and a graphic designer!

 - :zap: In my free time, I work for a volunteering organization!